 - To daggers

-For more variety of sentence correction questions in English grammar asked in various competitive exams, check out Previous Year Question Papers PDF with Solutions.
+For more variation in sentence correction questions in English grammar asked in various competitive exams, check out Previous Year Question Papers PDF with Solutions.

-It is important to go through the above-given sentence correction questions and the related rules for it will help candidates not only for the objective verbal ability section but descriptive sections as well like reading comprehension, essay, letter writing etc.
+It is important to go through the above-given sentence correction questions and the related rules for them.
+This will help candidates not only in the objective verbal ability section but descriptive sections as well, like reading comprehension, essay, letter writing, etc.